imoutosarehot/TheYuriWay/README.md

 If you are a beginner, please refer to the 30 Day Guide and FAQ

-If you are not a beginner, Please refer to the "Learn Japanese With Yuri".
+If you are not a beginner, Please refer to the "Learn Japanese With Yuri"